Nadeeshana-Lahiru/Embedded-System-Real-Time-Projects-with-PlatformIO-WOKWI-Simulator/README.md

 ---

-💡 **Example Project: Car Reverse Parking Assistance System using Ultrasonic Sensor**
+### 3. Car Reverse Parking Assistance System using Ultrasonic Sensor 📟🚘
 To test this setup, I simulated a simple **Parking Assistance System** that detects the distance of nearby objects using an **ultrasonic sensor** and provides visual and sound alerts. 🚗📏🔊

 🔹 The **HC-SR04 ultrasonic sensor** measures the distance between the car and an obstacle.